TC2000 vs. TradingView

 TradingView doesn’t have the same benchmarking option, but the stock screener is nonetheless extremely strong.
 The list of parameters is highly visual, which makes it easy to see how changes to your conditions affect your scan results.
 You also have the ability to sort scan results according to any combination of technical and fundamental indicators that you choose.
 Notably, TradingView has separate scanners for forex and cryptocurrency trading with parameters that are more specific to those assets.

 TC2000 vs. TradingView: Indicators

-TC2000 and TradingView are very comparable in terms of the indicators they offer.
-Both come stocked with more than 200 pre-built technical studies, and there are formulaic coding languages built into each platform that enable you to create your own custom indicators.
+TC2000 and TradingView are very comparable in terms of the technical indicators they offer.
+Both trading software platforms come stocked with more than 200 built-in technical studies.
+There are also formulaic coding languages built into each platform that enable you to create your own custom indicators.

-One thing that sets TradingView apart in this regard is that the platform is highly social.
-Traders are able to share any indicators and screens that they create and all of them are available for free.
+One thing that sets TradingView apart when it comes to indicators is the platform’s built-in social network.
+Traders are able to share any indicators and screens that they create on TradingView and all of them are available for free.
 Custom indicators are categorized by asset class and type to make it easier to browse the entire catalog of ideas.
 TradingView also has a list of ‘Editor’s Picks’ to help you quickly find the most unique and trustworthy crowdsourced indicators.

 TC2000 vs. TradingView: Backtesting

 One feature that TC2000 entirely lacks is backtesting.
-That’s unfortunate since this would be an extremely powerful feature for evaluating custom-made indicators and building actionable stock screens.
+That’s unfortunate since this would be an extremely powerful feature for evaluating custom indicators and building actionable stock screens.

 TradingView offers a backtesting tool with access to up to 15 years’ worth of historical price data.
 Backtesting is available inside the standard charting interface, so you can test out a strategy without moving to another module.